-The close proximity of the stack to residents and schools will mean it is highly likely that the proven documented adverse health effects from air pollution will occur at Wahroonga - but on a very large scale, given that the tunnel will be the longest in Australia and the Southern Hemisphere.
+The close proximity of the northern ventilation stack to residents and schools means that it is highly likely that the proven documented adverse health effects from air pollution will occur at Wahroonga - but on a very large scale, given that the tunnel will be the longest in Australia.
 There has been no medical research conducted in Australia on a tunnel this long.
 The effects are likely to be dire and far worse than those currently documented.